kun-Jiang/EBSD2AbaqusGeo/README.md

 # EBSD2AbaqusGeo
 Abaqus script for generating Abaqus geometry model from EBSD data.
-To get finite model from EBSD data, I tried Dorian's [MTEX2Gmsh toolbox](https://github.com/DorianDepriester/MTEX2Gmsh) but it mesh based on [Gmsh](http://gmsh.info/) and the mesh is not convenient to modify.
+To get finite model from EBSD data, I tried Dorian's [MTEX2Gmsh toolbox](https://github.com/DorianDepriester/MTEX2Gmsh) but its mesh based on [Gmsh](http://gmsh.info/) and the mesh is not convenient to modify.
 So I export the .geo file by [MTEX2Gmsh](https://github.com/DorianDepriester/MTEX2Gmsh) and transform it into geometry model in Abaqus.

 ## Note ##
 Two scripts was written for my post-graduate project, so I don't update function of scripts in the future unless which is necessarily to my project.
 This is my first time to update files in Github, I hope to make some friends in this platform.